AGluttonForPunishment/SPGG/README.md

 <br>
 Update v016:<br>

 - Added: Saving of CTLD Samsite table to support repair of samsites after mission/server restart.
+Se readme how to add function: spgg.findAndAddSamSystems()
 - FIX: Difference in code for blue and red spawn.